 - Mentor Occupational Hazard: Norrick, Farmer's mentor, gets killed in the second act.

 - Missing Mom: Farmer's mother was killed in a massacre, and he became lost.
 Peasants took him in afterward.

-- Our Orcs Are Different: The Krug are basically orcs, being mindless humanoid monsters for the heroes to slaughter.
+- Our Orcs Are Different: The Krug are basically stand-ins for stereotypical orcs, being mindless humanoid monsters for the heroes to slaughter.

 - Plot Hole: It seems Uwe Boll deleted plot relevant scenes which results in a lot of confusion to anyone trying to make sense of the story.

 - Really Royalty Reveal: Farmer is revealed to be King Konreid's long-lost son.